Topics on this page

 - Amazon WorkSpaces appear on the left under Computers > your_AWS_account > your_region >WorkSpaces

 Once imported, the EC2 and WorkSpace instances can be managed like any other computer.
+These instances are tree structures and are treated as computer groups.

 If you previously added Amazon EC2 instances or Amazon WorkSpaces as individual computers, and they are part of your AWS account, after importing the account, the instances are moved into the tree structure described above.